|About Brian Gill:

 Coach Gill holds a National "B"License from the United States Soccer Federation (USSF), a NSCAA Advanced National Diploma and a National Goalkeepers Diploma.

-Gill is in his fourth season at Georgetown University as the recruiting coordinator and assistant coach of Men's Soccer.
+Gill is in his sixth season at Georgetown University as the recruiting coordinator and assistant coach of Men's Soccer.
 The 2012 season will be remembered as the most successful in program history.
 The Hoyas went 19-4-3 with a mark of 6-2-0 in the BIG EAST Conference.

 The program saw an appearance in the NCAA championship game, a BIG EAST regular season title and 4 seniors drafted into MLS (Major League Soccer).
 In his tenure at Georgetown, Gill has coached three All-Americans, nine regional All-Americans, two BIG EAST Players of the Year and 11 All-BIG EAST honorees as well as the College Cup Most Outstanding Offensive Player.